-In the data's context (the number of characters in emails), describe the distribution of the num\char variable shown in the histogram below.
+Example problem: In the data's context (the number of characters in emails), describe the distribution of the num_char variable shown in the histogram below.

-The distribution of email character counts is unimodal and very strongly skewed to the right.
+Solution to the example: The distribution of email character counts is unimodal and very strongly skewed to the right.
 Many of the counts fall near the mean at 11,600, and most fall within one standard deviation (13,130) of the mean.
 There is one exceptionally long email with about 65,000 characters.